News & Perspectives

 Survival extrapolation use case - an OMOP study using the SESCD cancer database Dr Mahéva Vallet Cancer

-The use of hospital data has significantly expanded in the past years to better understand treatment patterns and patients’ characteristics.
-Comparing treatment and outcomes between hospitals is an important method of ensuring good standards of care.
 Undertaking studies that compare between hospitals, particularly between countries, remains a significant challenge due to data privacy concerns.
-“Federated” analysis, where hospitals can work together to complete the same analysis and share aggregate results while data never leaves the hospitals’ servers, allows robust multi-centre data-...
+“Federated” analysis, where hospitals can work together to complete the same analysis and share aggregate results while data never leaves the hospitals’ servers, allows robust multi-centre data-analysis to be undertaken without any need for data sharing.

 Read More